akonwi/ard-lang.dev/src/content/docs/guide/enums.md

 ## Defining Enums

-Enums enumerate a discrete set of named values.
-In Ard, enums are labeled integers and cannot have associated values:
+Enums are used to represent labels for a discrete set of options.
+In Ard, enums are simply labeled integers and cannot have associated data:

 ```ard
 enum Status {